mdivyashankar/Computer-Vision-Challenges/README.md

 # Computer-Vision-Challenges
-This repository contains code for all the Computer Vision/ Image Processing challenges I have participated in
+This repository contains code for all the Computer Vision/ Image Processing challenges I have participated in.